 So please, spend a little extra money and book travel insurance for your next trip.
 I hope you’ll never need it, but I promise you will be very thankful you have it if you do!

 I hope that this article has helped you to understand why you need to book travel insurance.
-If you have any questions at all or have your own tips to share please leave these in the comments below.
+If you have any questions or tips to share please leave these in the comments below.

 Read More About Travel Preparation